IBM/pymm/info/pymm-blog-1.md

-### Other fault tollerent use cases
+### Other fault tolerant use cases

 We see in our benchmarking that persistent random write to NumPy array (which means that we persist after each write) is much faster with PyMM on PM than writing to FLASH SSD.
-We see here a potinial for on-line learning when you wish to persist your model after each change.
+We see a potential for online learning when you wish to persist your model after each change.
+Maybe more detailes in our next blog.

-We see that writing directly from GPU to PM is just 20% slower than writing from GPU to CPU and your model can be persist.
+We see that writing directly from GPU to PM is just 20% slower than writing from GPU to CPU, and your model is on a persistent device.

-Machine Learning models are expensive to train: they require expensive high-1 compute hardware and have long training times.
-Therefore, models are extra2 sensitive to program faults or unexpected system crashes, which can erase hours if3 not days worth of work.
-While there are plenty of strategies designed to mitigate the4 risk of unexpected system downtime, the most popular strategy in machine learning5 is called checkpointing: periodically saving the state of the model to persistent6 storage.
-Checkpointing is an effective strategy, however, it requires carefully7 balancing two operations: how often a checkpoint is made (the checkpointing8 schedule), and the cost of creating a checkpoint itself.
+Copyind data ---- Maybe in our next blog

 # Install PyMM